-The carrying amount of financial assets represents the maximum credit exposure which at 30 June 2012 was \$31 million of cash and liquid deposits and trade and other receivables (2011: \$27 million).
+The carrying amount of financial assets represents the maximum credit exposure which at 30 June 2013 was \$34 million of trade and other receivables (2012: \$31 million).

-Cash and liquid deposits are only held with banks that are part of the Group's banking consortiums; ANZ for Rubicon and JP Morgan Chase Bank, N.A. for Tenon.
+Cash and liquid deposits are only held with banks that are part of the Group's banking consortiums; ANZ for Rubicon and JPMorgan Chase Bank, N.A. for Tenon.
 In the event of default, cash balances may be set off against obligations owing by the Group to its lenders.
 Moody's credit ratings of the counterparties for cash and liquid deposits are rated as P-1, which designates them as "Issuers who have a superior ability to repay short-term debt obligations".